 'Certificate' means a qualification or part qualification endorsed under the AQF.

-'Trainee' means a person employed under the provisions of the State Service Act 2000 and who is bound by a Traineeship Agreement made in accordance with this award.
+'Trainee' means a person employed under the provisions of the Tasmanian State Service National Training Wage Award and who is bound by a traineeship Agreement made in accordance with that award.